appfeel/node-pushnotifications/README.md

 * APN options: see [node-apn](https://github.com/node-apn/node-apn/blob/master/doc/provider.markdown)
 * ADM options: see [node-adm](https://github.com/umano/node-adm)
 * WNS options: see [wns](https://github.com/tjanczuk/wns)

+- `isAlwaysUseFCM`: use node-gcm to send notifications to GCM (by default), iOS, ADM and WNS.

 *iOS:* It is recomended to use [provider authentication tokens](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html).
 You need the .p8 certificate that you can obtain in your [account membership](https://cloud.githubusercontent.com/assets/8225312/20380437/599a767c-aca2-11e6-82bd-3cbfc2feee33.png).
 You should ask for an *Apple Push Notification Authentication Key (Sandbox & Production)* or *Apple Push Notification service SSL (Sandbox & Production)*.
 However, you can also use certificates.
 See [node-apn](https://github.com/node-apn/node-apn/wiki/Preparing-Certificates) to see how to prepare cert.pem and key.pem.